 Ohio state and federal laws governing wrongful termination, discrimination and other employment law matters are complex.
 They dictate where you can file your claim, when you have to file your claim, and the relief you can ask for, among other things.
 There are also a number of factors to consider when assessing your claim and determining the best evidence to support your claim.
 Chances are your employer has hired expensive lawyers to defend its interests.
 They are not concerned with your interests.
 But we are.

 The sooner you take action, the better.
 Employment laws have strict deadlines called statutes of limitations that require you to file your claim within a certain period of time.
 For example, some have a 90-day deadline and some have a 6-year deadline.
 In addition, the passage of time may present other challenges, such as lost or destroyed evidence.

-Schedule an appointment to speak with an attorney at Nilges Draher LLC today.
+Schedule an appointment to speak with Nilges Draher LLC today.
 We have an office in North Canton and serve clients throughout Ohio and beyond.